Agency Partners

 Key learnings from this report

-• Milan stands out as the top city for E-commerce Engineer opportunities, accounting for 43% of total job openings, followed by Rome at 27%, making these urban centers prime locations for recruiters seeking qualified candidates.
+• Milan dominates as the top city for E-commerce Engineer roles, representing 36% of total job openings, followed by Rome at 22%, indicating concentrated opportunities in urban areas.

 Number of roles opened and closed for E-commerce Engineers in Italy in the last 3 months